psyirius/pockethost/readme.md

 - [ ] Restart Deno process on script update
 - [ ] Live log viewer
 - [ ] Reboot deno on secrets update
+- [ ] Shut down when only Deno worker is connected

 **0.5.3**